NAchref/Multi-Cloud-Application-with-Load-Balancing-on-AWS-and-Azure/SPRINT 1 - The Application/Introduction.md

 * Set Up a Django Project.
 * Start a Django App.

+Now that we have Django installed, let's create our project.
+CD into where you want your project files, mine will be in the desktop.
+We will use django-admin startproject “project name”.

+## Once you create your project be sure to CD into it before the next step.

+-- django-admin startproject Carscommerce

+#Create app

+## Create the first app files with python manage.py startapp “appname".

+-- python manage.py startapp store

 ### Prepare Environment

 * Install Package.
 First, install python 3 the latest version(download python 3.11), the version of django that combine with python 3.11 is the version 4.2